danjbrown/2-factor-authentication/README.md

 A basic Node.js server to handle 2 factor authentication.
 One service generates and returns a SHA1 secret key with base64 encoded image data for the QR code, the other verifies a TOTP (time based one time password) for a given user id.
 You'll need to implement database storage for the shared key with a user id primary key,the latter of which is passed to the verify service.
 Uses nodemon to automatically restart the server when code changes are saved.
-Sample tests written using Mocha and Chai will follow.
+Includes tests written using Mocha and Chai.

 ## Usage